 Click here for the complete list of District Offices, including regional jurisdictions and contact information.

 The Final Adjudication Branch (FAB) maintains a National Office in Washington D.C. and four district FAB offices geographically located with the district offices.
 The FAB independently reviews each recommended decision to ensure adherence to the EEOICPA and established program policies and procedures.
 Claimant objections are considered by way of review of the written record or oral hearings.
 Oral hearings are scheduled by FAB and are conducted at a location near the claimant.
 After due consideration of any argument or evidence presented by the claimant, the FAB issues a final decision.
 The final decision is a written document that discusses the finding of FAB and addresses any specific objection brought forth by a claimant.
 Subsequent to the issuance of a final decision, the claimant may request a reconsideration of the final decision or a request for reopening.
 Claimants are not required to request any of these types of administrative review before petitioning a U.S. District Court for review of an adverse final decision on their claims.

 The National Office of the DEEOIC is located in Washington, D.C.
 This office provides planning, budgeting, performance measures, accountability evaluations, policies and procedures, and central medical bill processing.
-National Office comprises the Director’s Office, the Policy Branch, the Branch of Outreach and Technical Assistance (BOTA), and the Branch of Automated Data Processing Systems (BAS).
+National Office comprises the Director’s Office, the Policy Branch, the Branch of Outreach and Technical Assistance (BOTA), the Branch of Medical Benefits (BMB), and the Branch of Automated Data Processing Systems (BAS).
 Each of these offices is tasked with separate functions that oversee the functioning of the entire program.